Learn Why Attorneys Hate Avvo

 Some attorneys have complained that Avvo is unresponsive to their concerns.
 Questions about why an attorney's ranking was lowered receive vague answers.
 Problems with how paid ads are being run do not get fixed.

-Attorneys who have been reprimanded for only minor issues or technical violations of the rules of professional conduct are not allowed to dispute or explain the circumstances on their profiles, leaving them to appear to have misconduct as serious as those attorneys who have been suspended or disbarred for major ethical breaches.
+Attorneys who have been reprimanded for only minor issues or technical violations of the rules of professional conduct are not allowed to dispute or explain the circumstances on their profiles.
+This makes it appear as though they've committed misconduct that might be as serious as those who have been suspended or disbarred for major ethical breaches.

-And negative client reviews that the attorneys insist are fraudulent are still displayed on their profiles.
-Attorneys who have had these experiences with Avvo tend to fall in the group of those who wish they did not have Avvo profiles at all.
+Meanwhile, negative client reviews that the attorneys insist are fraudulent are still displayed on their profiles.